 What is Bladder Infection?

-A bladder infection is a common symptom of various kinds of infections, such as urinary tract infections and reactive urinary tract stones.
+A bladder infection is a common symptom of various conditions, such as urinary tract infections and reactive urinary tract stones.
 It is also linked to radiation therapy for cancer treatment, stress incontinence, diabetes mellitus, and pregnancy.

 In rare cases, it is caused by an autoimmune disease called enterovirus B19 infection, where the virus infects the cells in your bladder lining.

-Bladder infections are most often caused by bacteria.
+Bacteria most cause bladder infections.
 Some common antibiotics used to treat bladder infections include ciprofloxacin, amoxicillin/clavulanate potassium, ertapenem, and nitrofurantoin.

 The signs and symptoms of a bladder infection may vary depending on the cause.